Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Rust Repair

-• The lower back of the passenger wheel house has some rust through.
-It will be an easy repair.
+• The lower back areas of both wheel house have some rust through.

 • Both front fenders have rust on the lower area behind the front wheels.
 Typical.